-Time vs PSM Curve of RelayThis is relation curve between operating time and plug setting multiplier of an electrical relay.
-The x-axis or horizontal axis of the Time / PSM graph represents PSM and Y-axis or vertical axis represents time of operation of the relay.
+Time vs. PSM Curve of RelayThis is relation curve between operating time and plug setting multiplier of an electrical relay.
+The x-axis or horizontal axis of the Time / PSM graph represents PSM and Y-axis, or vertical axis represents the time of operation of the relay.
 The time of operation represents in this graph is that, which required to operate the relay when time setting multiplier set at 1.
-From the Time / PSM curve of a typical relay shown below, it is seen that, if PSM is 10, the time of operation of relay is 3 sec.
-That means, the relay will take 3 seconds to complete its operation, with time setting 1.
-It is also seen from the curve that, for lower value of plug setting multiplier, i.e. for lower value of fault current, the time of operation of the relay is inversely proportional to the fault current.
+From the Time / PSM curve of a typical relay shown below, it is seen that, if PSM is 10, the time of operation of the relay is 3 sec.
+That means the relay will take 3 seconds to complete its operation, with the time setting 1.
+It is also seen from the curve that, for a lower value of plug setting multiplier, i.e., for a lower value of fault current, the time of operation of the relay is inversely proportional to the fault current.
 But when PSM becomes more than 20, the operating time of relay becomes almost constant.
-This feature is necessary in order to ensure discrimination on very heavy fault current flowing through sound feeders.
+This feature is necessary to ensure discrimination on very heavy fault current flowing through sound feeders.

 Calculation of Relay Operation TimeFor calculating actual relay operating time, we need to know these following operations.

 - Fault current level.

 - Ratio of current transformer.